 Time your trip at the most cost-effective time

-The highest prices for car rental are always going to coincide with peak periods around public holidays and of course during the summer.
-It’s simple supply and demand, so when there’s more competition for the vehicles, companies ration them out by raising their rates.
+The highest prices for car rentals are always going to coincide with peak periods around public holidays and of course, during the summer.
+When there’s more competition for the vehicles, companies ration them out by raising their rates–supply and demand.
 Conversely, when the cars would just be sitting around with no one to drive them, they’ll be cheaper to rent.

 Book as early as possible

-If you’re planning to come to Iceland, especially in summer, what that means is that you’re far more likely to get a better deal if you book as early as possible.
+This means if you’re planning to come to Iceland, especially in summer, you’re far more likely to get a better deal if you book as early as possible.
 That’s especially true if you’re planning to rent one of the most desirable kinds of car – the cheapest city runabout, for instance, or the best-value SUVs.